Program Requirements and List of Courses

 Prerequisites (not credited toward the undergraduate major): Italian 1103 or 5101

 The major consists of a minimum of 30 hours of course work in the department chosen from the following list with the help of a major program advisor.
+No more than one half of the semester credit hours required on the major can be credit hours transferred to Ohio State from another institution and/or credit by examination.
+(In other words, at least one half of the major hours must be credit from completed OSU coursework.)
 All courses are three credits unless otherwise indicated.

 2102: Contemporary Italian society

 Two courses at the 4000-level or above on the OSU campus selected from the list of electives below.

 Electives (21 hours) See the ‘Major requirements’ below for limitations.

 2051: Italian literature in cultural context from the middle ages to the Renaissance (GE)

 2052: Italian literature in cultural context from the Renaissance to the present (GE)